lawrennd/old_talks/_deepnn/generalisation-and-neural-networks.md

   * Implies parmeters are *badly determined*}

 \notes{If we could examine the Hessian of a neural network at its minimum, we can speculate about what we would find.
 In particular, we would find that it would have very many low (or negative) eigenvalues in many directions.
-This is indicative of the parameters being *badly determined* as a result of the neural network model being heavily *overparameterised*.
-So how does it generalise?}
+This is indicative of the parameters being *badly determined* because of the neural network model being heavily *overparameterized*.
+So how does it generalize?}

 \newslide{Whence Generalisation?}